anion gap low

 “Can diet fix anion gap low?”

-No, not usually.
-Diet alone will seldom correct a low anion gap.
-And even then, only if it is due to low albumin.
+Not usually.
+Diet alone will seldom correct a low anion gap, and even then only if it is due to low albumin.
 Other causes generally require medical evaluation.

 Bibliography